 In addition, our clinical trials may compete with other clinical trials for product candidates that are in the same therapeutic areas as our product candidates, and this competition may reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
 We may also experience enrollment challenges if patients that would otherwise enroll in our trial choose not to do so, or are not eligible to do so, as a result of treatment with another drug.
-For example, the FDA approved omaveloxolone for the treatment of FA in adults and adolescents aged 16 years and older in February 2023, and omaveloxolone was commercially launched in June 2023.
-The commercial availability of omaveloxolone may impact future enrollment of our planned clinical trials.
-FA patients receiving omaveloxolone may be ineligible to enroll in a clinical trial for DT-216P2 or may choose not to do so due to the availability of an approved product.
+For example, Reata Pharmaceuticals announced in February 2023 that the FDA approved omaveloxolone for the treatment of FA in adults and adolescents aged 16 years and older, and omaveloxolone became commercially available in June 2023.
+The approval of omaveloxolone may impact future enrollment of our planned clinical trials.
+FA patients receiving omaveloxolone may be ineligible to enroll in a clinical trial for DT-216 or may choose not to do so due to the availability of an approved product.
 Furthermore, patients enrolled in our clinical trials may receive omaveloxolone and we cannot predict the impact of potential drug interactions on trial results.
 Delays in patient enrollment may result in increased costs or may affect the timing or outcome of our clinical trials, which could prevent completion of these trials and adversely affect our ability to advance the development of our product candidates.

-We plan to conduct clinical trials for our product candidates outside the United States and the FDA may not accept data from such trials.
+We plan to conduct clinical trials for our product candidates outside the United States and the FDA may not accept data from such trials.\